 How does drug addiction and alcohol abuse hijack the brain’s dopamine output and require users to keep using just to feel normal?

 Exposure to drugs over time either sensitizes or desensitizes the brain depending on the drug of choice and its actions on receptors.
 This happens when a person builds up a tolerance to a drug.
-They now require more of the drug to get the same positive feelings that once occurred naturally.
+They now require more drug to get the same positive feelings that once naturally occurred.

 Long-term overuse of drugs or alcohol actually hijacks the brain and controls emotions, motivation, and mood.
 Over time, these drugs replace the normal flow of dopamine and without them, the abuser loses motivation, feels sad or depressed, and is unable to function normally, both physically and mentally.
 They actually need a fix to get through the day and they look forward to feeling good again.